1. The Vijayanagara Empire was founded in ___________.

 Explanation: Like Mansabdars, the Nayakas maintained troops in exchange for land assignments.

-39. The social life of Vijayanagara period is described in detail by:
+39. The social life of Vijayanagara period is described in detail by___________.

 A) Nuniz